sparky8251/matrix-bot/README.md

 - ### An imperial <--> metric converter for all messages containing common units!

-    This can be disabled entirely and some units can be excluded from spaced matches if they are also a word (eg: 'i got a 500 in response')
+    Can be disabled entirely

+    Configurable exclution of units from spaced matches if they are also a word (eg: 'i got a 500 in response')

     Eases idle chitchat between community members